ahuacate/pfsense-setup/README.md

 Then type and execute `pfctl -d` where the -d will temporally disable the firewall (you should see the confirmation in the shell `pf disabled`, where pf is the packet filter = FIREWALL)

-Now you can log into the WAN side IP address (192.168.2.1) and govern the pfsense again to fix the problem causing pfSense web management console to cease working on 192.168.1.253.
+Now you can log into the WAN side IP address (192.168.2.1) and govern the pfSense again to fix the problem causing pfSense web management console to cease working on 192.168.1.253.